Skip to main content

 Aldosterone the Salt Sentinel

 Aldosterone is produced by the adrenal glands and its primary directive is to conserve sodium.
-When the body detects a drop in or blood volume, it signals for the release of aldosterone.
+When the body detects a drop in blood pressure or blood volume, it signals for the release of aldosterone.
 This hormone then acts on the kidneys, instructing them to reabsorb more sodium back into the bloodstream.
+As sodium is pulled back into circulation, water follows, effectively increasing blood volume and restoring pressure.
+This is a powerful and essential survival mechanism.

 Vasopressin the Water Warden

 Vasopressin, also known as antidiuretic hormone (ADH), has a different but complementary role.
-It is released from the pituitary gland in the brain in response to increased sodium concentration in the blood or a significant drop in blood volume. travels to the kidneys and directly increases their permeability to water, causing more water to be reabsorbed into the body instead of being excreted as urine.
+It is released from the pituitary gland in the brain in response to increased sodium concentration in the blood or a significant drop in blood volume.
+Vasopressin travels to the kidneys and directly increases their permeability to water, causing more water to be reabsorbed into the body instead of being excreted as urine.
 It is the body’s primary tool for conserving water and preventing dehydration.

 Hormonal therapies directly interact with the body’s innate systems for managing sodium and water, leading to perceptible changes in fluid balance.